Modern Computing

 Pendleton's former Cross Lane Market Office is an almost forgotten gem in the architectural discourse concerning the City of Salford.

-Elain Harwood (1958–2023) and her untimely death, reflecting on her work Space, Hope and Brutalism: English Architecture.
+Elain Harwood (1958–2023) and her untimely death, reflecting on her work in Space, Hope and Brutalism: English Architecture.

 Guest post: York's architecture and pedagogy was one of enigmatic restraint.
 Ben Britton discusses the collegiate campus.